Particular/docs.particular.net/samples/rabbitmq/native-integration/sample.md

 ### Uniquely identifying messages

 NServiceBus requires all messages to be uniquely identified in order to be able to perform retries in a safe way.
-Unfortunately, RabbitMQ doesn't provide a unique ID for messages automatically, so a unique ID will need to be manually generated.
+Unfortunately, RabbitMQ doesn't provide a unique ID for messages automatically, so a unique ID has to be generated manually.
 By default, NServiceBus will look for this message ID in the optional [AMQP](https://www.rabbitmq.com/amqp-0-9-1-reference.html) `message-id` message header.
 This behavior can be modified by using a [custom message ID strategy](/transports/rabbitmq/native-integration.md#custom-message-id-strategy) to tell NServiceBus to look in a different location for the message ID.
 Using this custom strategy, the ID can be extracted from any message header, or even the message payload itself.

-To set this up for this sample, generate a unique ID on the sender side and attach it to the `MessageId` property:
+In this sample, a unique ID is generated on the sender side and assigned to the `MessageId` property:

 snippet: GenerateUniqueMessageId